Using Our Solar Generator to Boondock/Drycamp in Bridger-Teton National Forest Across from the Grand Tetons.

 Build a DIY Solar Generator vs buying a Pre-made unit?

-Great question that has a few reasons why and maybe a reason or 2 why you would NOT build your own.
+Great question that has a few reasons WHY and maybe a reason or 2 why you would NOT build your own DIY portable power station.

 Cost - A Goal Zero Yeti 400 Portable Power Station, 400Wh Battery Powered Generator Alternative with 12V, AC and USB Outputs costs about $400 (The Lithium version is about $600)